Compensation Structure, Pay Ranges, and Philosophy

 - Participate in salary market surveys and review results to keep Tufts salaries competitive with defined external competitors and fair in relation to each other across the university.

-- Work with hiring managers and HR Representatives to set appropriate hiring ranges for vacant positions and salaries for new hires.
+- Work with hiring managers and HR Business Partners to set appropriate hiring ranges for vacant positions and salaries for new hires.

 - Analyze overall economic trends and work with university financial managers in setting Tufts annual merit budget.